Back to Blog

 Try It Yourself

-• Clone the benchmark repo and run the gateways locally or via Docker.
+• Clone the repo and bring up the gateways locally or via Docker.

-• Swapping in your own documents and embedding models.
+• Swap in your own documents and embedding models.

-• Adjusting concurrency and request volume to match your production traffic.
+• Adjust concurrency and request volume to match your production traffic.

-• Exporting metrics and integrating them into your existing observability stack.
+• Export metrics into your existing observability stack.

 Then ask a simple question: